jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

     (iv) copies of the provisions can be purchased at specified places.
 (2) A failure to comply with this section does not invalidate regulations that incorporate provisions under section 287A.

-### 287E Acts and Regulations Publication Act 1989 not applicable to provisions incorporated by reference
+### 287E Application of Legislation Act 2012 to provisions incorporated by reference
-The Acts and Regulations Publication Act 1989 does not apply to provisions incorporated under section 287A or to an amendment to, or replacement of, those provisions.
+(1) Part 2 of the Legislation Act 2012 does not apply to provisions incorporated under section 287A or to an amendment to, or replacement of, those provisions.
+(2) Subpart 1 of Part 3 of the Legislation Act 2012 applies to regulations that incorporate provisions under section 287A.
+(3) However, nothing in section 41 of the Legislation Act 2012 requires provisions incorporated under section 287A to be presented to the House of Representatives.

 ### 287F Application of Regulations (Disallowance) Act 1989 to provisions incorporated by reference
-(1) Nothing in section 4 of the Regulations (Disallowance) Act 1989 requires provisions incorporated under section 287A to be laid before the House of Representatives.
-(2) The Regulations (Disallowance) Act 1989, apart from the modification to the application of section 4 of that Act made by subsection (1) of this section, applies to regulations that incorporate provisions under section 287A.
+[Repealed]

 ### 288 Chief executive may make rules for certain purposes
 (1) The chief executive may from time to time make rules for all or any of the following purposes: